 The best way to know if your ingredients are sustainable is to learn more about where they come from or, if possible, get to know the people who produced them.
 But you can also look for science-based certification labels that tell you foods are being produced with more responsible practices.
 Here are some labels to look out for in the store.

-No matter what, the animal products we do eat should be more sustainable.
-WWF is working with partners on the production of meat, poultry, dairy, and seafood, and what they are fed, so we can produce enough protein to feed a growing population while supporting livelihoods, and minimizing environmental impacts.
+No matter what, the animal proteins we do eat should be produced in ways that are better for the environment.
+WWF is working with partners on the production of meat, poultry, dairy, and seafood, and what they are fed, so we can feed a growing population while supporting livelihoods, and minimizing environmental impacts.
 We are also working alongside partners on production practices that can benefit nature.
 Using cover crops can build soil health and store carbon, and well-managed cattle grazing can help restore and regenerate North America's grasslands.

 3. Diversify your diet